zhaowenlv5-cmyk/SR-YOLOv8/README.md

 ---
 ## 🏃 Keep updating 🏃:
-- Trained model of SR-YOLOv8 on the CCTSDB2021 has been released ([CCTSDB2021.pt](https://github.com/zhaowenlv5-cmyk/SR-YOLOv8/releases/tag/pretrained_weight)).
 - Training and testing code of SR-YOLOv8 has been released.
 - Configuration file for SR-YOLOv8 has been released ([SRYOLOv8.yaml](SRyolov8.yaml)).
 - Evaluation results of SR-YOLOv8 have been released.